Medical Policy: 02.01.59

 In summary, data are currently insufficient to support using HSATs for the diagnosis of OSA in children.

-Based on the review of the peer reviewed medical literature, the evidence is limited comparing home sleep studies to facility based polysomnography which is the gold standard in the diagnosis of obstructive sleep apnea in children.
+Based on the review of the peer reviewed medical literature, the evidence is limited comparing home sleep studies to facility-based polysomnography which is the gold standard in the diagnosis of obstructive sleep apnea in children.
 The literature is also limited in comparing home sleep studies to polysomnography in children with comorbidities or in young children (<2 years of age), in this population of patients home sleep studies present a unique challenge to diagnostic testing in which the consequences of misdiagnosing or underdiagnosing are potentially more severe.
-There were 4 studies that focused on the feasibility of using home based sleep studies in children.
+There were 4 studies that focused on the feasibility of using home-based sleep studies in children.
 The data from these studies suggest that home sleep studies may be technically feasible in the pediatric population under carefully controlled conditions (e.g. electrodes placed by a trained clinician).
 However, additional data examining the use of home sleep studies in real-life settings with standardized recording channels and criteria for success is required to accurately determine the feasibility of this testing.
 In addition to the paucity of literature supporting the use of home sleep studies in children, there are unique challenges associated with conducting home sleep studies in this patient population: the body sizes of children can vary significantly; and the cognitive and emotional maturity of children is less predictable than that of adult patients, this makes it difficult to identify patients who will be able to tolerate the numerous sensors that must be worn throughout the night to obtain a valid and accurate test.
 Further studies are needed in the pediatric population to compare home sleep studies to facility based polysomnography (PSG), to define optimal physiologic parameters to be measured in individual patients, develop additional tools to assess sleep/wake status, create a diagnostic algorithm to identify ideal candidates from home sleep study testing and establish appropriate alternatives to PSG.
-In 2017, the American Academy of Sleep Medicine (AASM) issued a position statement on the use of home sleep apnea testing for the diagnosis of obstructive sleep apnea (OSA) in children which states: “the use of a home sleep apnea test is not recommended for the diagnosis of obstructive sleep apnea in children”.
+In 2017, the American Academy of Sleep Medicine (AASM) issued a position statement on the use of home sleep apnea testing for the diagnosis of obstructive sleep apnea (OSA) in children which states: "the clinical use of a home sleep apnea test (HSAT) is not recommended due to insufficient evidence".
 The use of home sleep studies in the pediatric population is not recommended due to insufficient evidence to determine the effects of this testing on net health outcomes.

 In 2017, the American Academy of Sleep Medicine (AASM) issued a position paper for the use of home sleep apnea test for the diagnosis of OSA in children, which states: